ZenicStriker/cordova-ios-checktimeconvention/README.md

-# cordova-ios-checktimeconvention
+# Check Time Convention
-Checks if Cordova is running in a 12 or 24 hour time convention.
+Checks if Cordova is running in a 12 or 24 hour time convention for iOS.